South Carolina Travel Guide: Charleston, Myrtle Beach, Hilton Head, Lowcountry, and Planning Tips

 South Carolina is one of the best vacation states for travelers who want beaches, history, food, golf, family attractions, coastal charm, Southern hospitality, scenic towns, and outdoor escapes.

 The key is choosing the right version of South Carolina for your trip.
-A Charleston couples weekend feels very different from a Myrtle Beach family vacation, a Hilton Head golf and beach trip, a Greenville mountain-area getaway, or a quiet Lowcountry escape near Edisto Island or Kiawah Island.
+A Charleston couples weekend feels very different from a Myrtle Beach family vacation, a Hilton Head golf and beach trip, a Kiawah Island resort stay, a Greenville getaway, or a quiet Lowcountry escape near Edisto Island.

 The coast is one of the state’s biggest draws.
 Myrtle Beach is strong for families, entertainment, golf, and classic beach vacations.
 Hilton Head Island is more polished, relaxed, and resort-focused.
 Charleston brings history, food, architecture, shopping, romance, and easy access to nearby beaches.

 Beyond the coast, travelers can explore Greenville, the Blue Ridge foothills, Congaree National Park, lakes, waterfalls, small towns, and scenic road trips.
-South Carolina is especially useful because it can work as a beach week, city getaway, family trip, couples escape, golf vacation, or Southern road trip.
+South Carolina can work as a beach week, city getaway, family trip, couples escape, golf vacation, luxury resort stay, or Southern road trip.

 Who South Carolina Is Best For